Posted on 2 Comments

 In our Student Spotlight series, our students have the opportunity to tell you about their training in their own words.
 Emma Archer has been training since 2015, participating in demonstrations and lion dance displays.
 Due to working life, Emma’s progress has been more gradual than some other students, however she enjoys committing her leisure time to training and gaining a deep appreciation for the style.
 Emma is currently learning the famous Fu Hok Seung Ying Kuen (Tiger & Crane Double Fist) form for her Yee Cup Junior level (1st test of 2nd level).
 Here Emma tells you about her experience of training at Yee’s Hung Ga Kung Fu Academy in Inverness.

-What was your first class like?
 Just as nerve wracking as my first class in Aberdeen.
 However, I had met Sifu Simon and some of the Inverness students before at tests and events, and they were very welcoming.
-Did it live up to your expectations?
-Exceeded them.

 Chinese lion dance is a tradition which is at least 1000 years old.
 It is a fun, colourful way to bring a party atmosphere to any happy occasion.
 Weddings, festivals, parties, blessings, shop openings and, of course, Chinese New Year.
 Lion dance is huge in Asia and in many other parts of the world.
 As with most Chinese traditions, there are many myths, legends, symbology and folklore attached to these practices.
 We’ll take a look at the significance of the different lions and explore some of the hidden meanings behind them.